Hose inspection & testing

 Buckley Industrial specialises in the testing of flexible hose assemblies and we refer to this throughout the inspection and testing element of this website.
 Our procedures are, however, equally applicable to other types of pressure components such as expansion joints, couplings etc.

 Buckley Industrial is a specialist test house employing state of the art precision test equipment operated by experienced personnel.
 The hose testing techniques employed are:

-- Electrical Continuity Test – to check there is an electrical bond between the end fittings of a hose assembly to avoid creating a static build up within the length the hose
+- Electrical Continuity Test – testing for an electrical bond between the end fittings of a hose assembly to avoid static build-up within the length of the hose.

-- Helium Testing – used to find small leaks or possibly larger leaks in bigger volumes.
-The helium is used as a tracer gas and its concentration is measured
+- Helium Testing – used to find leaks through the product.
+The helium is used as a tracer gas and its concentration is measured.

 Please click on any of the headings for a more detailed description.